 Online application systems also allow you to make your application searchable so that the school districts can find you when a job that fits your certification and interest opens up.

 If you hope to be working in the fall after you graduate, it’s best to start your job search as soon as possible.
 The interview and hiring process can be lengthy because there are often many interested candidates for every open position.

-Most school districts will give all qualified individuals an initial interview and then begin the process of elimination, which may involve several more callback interviews.
-You’ll need to be patient and it’s a good idea to apply for more than one teaching job if possible.
+Some school districts will give all qualified individuals an initial interview and then begin the process of elimination, which may involve several more callback interviews.
+You’ll need to be patient.
+It’s a good idea to apply for more than one teaching job if possible.

 In fact, the key to landing your first teaching job is to not put all your eggs in one basket.
 It’s acceptable to apply for several jobs at once and if you get multiple offers, you can accept the job that fits you best.
 If you get more than one teaching job offer, you may even be able to negotiate a better salary.

 How the Interview Process for Teaching Jobs Works

 Some factors that affect the duration of the interviewing process include the type of position you’re applying for, the date the job is available, or the urgency to fill the spot.
 Time of year may make a difference as well.

 If you’re applying for a job in a "high needs" field like special education, science or math, then the process may not be as drawn out.
 School districts often like to snap up teachers who have degrees in these fields before other districts hire them.